wubw/wubw.github.io/_sources/2017/setup-blog_using-sphinx-ablog.rst.txt

     if isfile(conf) and 'ablog' in open(conf, encoding="utf8").read():
         return confdir

-In Linux/Mac, the build process may complain about fail to create a _website/blog.
+In Linux/Mac and some Windows OS, the build process may complain about fail to create a _website/blog.
 Manually create it should bypass the issue.

 ablog deploy error
 -------------------